Dance school Baila Baila has a wide variation of different Latin American dances.

 Barre is a powerful, whole body workout combining modern music with elements of ballet, pilates and yoga.
 It uses small, low impact, repetitive movements to gain flexibility, muscle tone and core strength, making it an effective cross training program for dancers.
 So you come out not only feeling like a dancer but also looking like one.
 Barre classes at Baila will focus on floor training.

 Very energetic and fast tempo lesson; if you want a good workout, come to get sweaty to a latin beat!
 Happy Boombata is a bit easier lesson than the normal one, so you should test it out as well!

-Cuban cabaret is a spectacular show dancing where we are using salsa, chachachan and son rhythms and steps.
-You can feel the heart of Cabaret, once you work your elegant movement, spectacular femine body movement.
+Cuban cabaret is a spectacular show dancing where we are using salsa, chachacha and son rhythms and steps.
+You can feel the heart of Cabaret, once you work your elegant movement, spectacular feminine body movement.
 On 1-level class there is no need to have cabaret or styling experience.
 On 3-level you have to have experience about styling and dance rhythms.

 Children Lattari – the joy of dance for children.

 Lessons are short bursts, the dance pattern exercises, learn about the different dance styles such.
 Reggaeton, salsa, merengue, latin street dance etc. Suitable for both beginners and already danced.

 Part of the lessons in Baila Baila are choreography lessons.
 In some of these lessons, the dancers get to prepare a show for one of Baila Bailas partys.
 It is not mandatory to perform, so feel free just to participate the making of it and learning a new choreography!
 These lessons are for dancers with intermediate dancing skills.